Aeshwi/Online_Study_Room/README.md

 pip install virtualenv
 2) Set Virtual environment- Setting up the virtual environment which will allow us to edit the dependency which generally your system wouldn’t allow.
-Follow these steps to set up a virtual environment1.
-Create a virtual environment by giving this command in cmd: virtualenv env_site
+   Follow these steps to set up a virtual environment
+   1. Create a virtual environment by giving this command in cmd: virtualenv env_site
    2. Change directory to env_site by this command: cd env_site
    3. Go to Scripts directory inside env_site and activate virtual environment: cd Scripts activate
 3) Install Django- Install django by giving following commandpip install django
 4) Return to the env_site directory by using the following command: cd ..